-(Table 2)
+(Figure 13)

+Spatial attribution of the Southern Ocean carbon states

-In order to explain the model and observed regimes (Fig. 11), the frequencies of occurrence of each bin in the cluster are mapped onto the Southern Ocean (Fig. 12).
-Regional analysis within the basin is defined using Fig. S12, which leads to the following zonal definitions based on ranges of pCO2SW and SST: coastal Antarctic divergence zone (SST -3–3⁰C and pCO2SW 20–250 uatm), Antarctic convergence zone (SST 3–10⁰C and pCO2SW 250–400 uatm), and subtropical convergence zone (SST 10–20⁰C and pCO2SW 250–400 uatm).
+In order to further explain the model and observed Southern Ocean regimes shown in Fig. 12, the frequencies of occurrence of each bin in the cluster are mapped onto the Southern Ocean (Fig. 14).
+In the coastal Antarctic divergence zone, SST varies within -3–3⁰C and pCO2 20–250 uatm, in the Antarctic convergence zone SST ranges 3–10⁰C and pCO2 250–400 uatm, and in the subtropical convergence zone SST lies within 10–20⁰C and pCO2 250–400 uatm.
 Despite the strong temporal attribution agreement between the model and the observations, the regional attributions show much less correspondence.
 For example, in the summer regime, the observations show the highest frequency of occurrence between 250–350 uatm and 10–20⁰C along the subtropical convergence zone (roughly along 40⁰S) while the highest frequency of occurrence for the model is for the pair 250–350 uatm and 0–5⁰C, occurring in the coastal region (poleward of the divergence zone along 60⁰S).
-The winter regime corresponds only within 20–150 uatm and -3–10⁰C along the coast.
-Higher pCO2SW and SST values vary in frequency of occurrence and spatial distribution.
-Within 250 – 350 uatm, the model transitional regime has higher frequency for SST between 0 – 10⁰C whereas the observations show higher frequency for 10 – 20⁰C.
-Also, the model transitional regime spatially delineates its highest frequencies of occurrence strongly within the Antarctic convergence zone whereas the observations demonstrate a more heterogeneous distribution of pCO2SW-SST frequencies.

-(Figure 11)
+In the winter regime, both observations and the GISS model show highest frequency of occurrence for the value-pairs nearest to the coast where the pCO2 is low and the temperatures coldest (20–150 uatm and -3–10⁰C).
+Further offshore, the model highest frequency values occur for lower pCO2 (250-350 uatm) than in the observations (350-400 uatm).
+Lastly, in the transition regime, the model shows a much higher persistency of values in the range (250-350 uatm and 0-10⁰C) than in the observations.

-(Figure 12)
+(Figure 14)

+It is therefore evident that the GISS model does not reproduce well the observed ocean carbon states in the Southern Ocean.
+There is a tendency to persistently underestimate pCO2-SST values closer to the coast and overestimate it near the subtropical convergence zone, during the warm season.
+Whereas, during the cold season, the model captures well the divergence zone regime but the errors further offshore switch: the model now overestimates pCO2-SST value-pair frequency of occurrence in the Antarctic convergence zone but is performing better in the subtropical convergence zone.
+The transition regime is not well represented, indicating that not enough regimes are chosen to adequately describe ocean carbon states in this small dataset.

+Model Southern Ocean air-sea flux of CO2 error analysis and bias attribution

-Significant discrepancies between observations (Fig. 13a) and model (Fig. 13b) CO2 flux composites on the regimes obtained from observations motivate our subsequent error bias analysis.
-For example, we see that in the summer regime, outgassing in the model is restricted to the subtropical convergence zone whereas outgassing in the observations occurs in small patches at different latitudes and longitudes.
-Also, in the model summer regime, uptake is much stronger, confined to the coast and occurring in a much wider area than in the observations.
-In the winter regime, the entire model basin is a sink for CO2 whereas in the observations there is a zonally confined outgassing belt south of 50⁰S and an uptake belt north of it.
+Comparing the CO2 flux composites on the observed regimes (Fig. 15) shows significant discrepancies between observations (Fig. 15a) and model (Fig. 15b).
+To better understand where these discrepancies come from, we perform an error attribution analysis, as in section 4.1 above.
+In the summer regime (January through March), outgassing in the model is restricted to the subtropical convergence zone whereas in the observations it is more localized and closer to Antarctica.
+At the same time, model uptake is stronger, confined to the coast and over a broader area than in the observations.
+This is consistent with the result from the previous section, where the model underestimates pCO2 and SST in the Antarctic convergence zone.
+In the winter regime (June through October), the entire model basin is a sink for CO2 whereas in the observations there is a zonally confined outgassing belt south of 50⁰S and an uptake belt north of it.
+Again this result is consistent with the earlier finding that the model winter regime is closer to the observed near the Antarctic coast.
 The transition regime shares a mix of the same discrepancies as in the summer and winter regimes.

-(Figure 13)
+(Figure 15)